 Cruise ships operate like airplanes.
-Each and every time you board the ship, you pass through a metal detector and your bags/belongings go through x-ray machines.
+Each time you board the ship, you pass through a metal detector and your bags/belongings go through x-ray machines.

-You are given a shipboard ID card that acts as your on board “credit card”, and cabin key.
+You have a shipboard ID card that acts as your on board “credit card”, and cabin key.
 The bar code on your card gets scanned each time you come on and off the ship.
 So, the ship staff will know if you don’t return after being ashore.

 All cruise ships take part in the Vessel Sanitation Program (VSP) at the Centers for Disease Control and Prevention (CDC).
 Ships get inspected regularly, you can see the inspection reports at the CDC website http://wwwn.cdc.gov/InspectionQueryTool/InspectionSearch.aspx

 4. Very accommodating for food allergies, specialty diets.